Programme

 Session 2 – Models to understand gene function in vivo II

-Helmholtz Zentrum München and Ulm University, Molecular Target and Therapy Center, Germany
+Dierk Niessing, Helmholtz Zentrum München and Ulm University, Molecular Target and Therapy Center, Germany

 “PURA syndrome – a rare neurodevelopmental disorder”

-Department of Brain Sciences, Daegu Gyeongbuk Institute of Science and Technology, South Korea
+Kyuhyung Kim, Department of Brain Sciences, Daegu Gyeongbuk Institute of Science and Technology, South Korea

-“Interoceptive Regulation of Food Swallowing in C. Elegans”
+“Interoceptive regulation of food swallowing in C. Elegans”

 Discussion with speakers